autonomys/subspace-docs/docs/ai3_token/wallets/polkadot.md

 MAKE SURE YOU STORE THIS MNEMONIC SEED SECURELY AND NEVER SHARE IT.
 Anyone who obtains these 12 words can access and control your network funds permanently.
 :::

-   Once securely backed up, click the checkbox for **"I have saved my mnemonic seed safely."** and then click the brown **"Next step"** button at the bottom.
+   Once securely backed up, click the checkbox for **"I have saved my mnemonic seed safely."** and then click the orange **"Next step"** button at the bottom.

     ![mnemonic-seed-screen](/img/doc-imgs/polkadot/Polkadot-3.png)